+Mission:

-Mission: It is the mission of Cosmopolis Elementary School to support students and help them realize their fullest potential.
-Through quality education, our students will become problem-solvers and life-long learners as we encourage family and community engagement to help our students succeed.
+It is the mission of Cosmopolis School District to support and understand our individual learners.
+We will strive to educate the whole child with respect for all learners, meeting the academic, social and developmental needs of all our students.
+Through quality education, our students will become problem-solvers and life-long learners as we encourage family and community engagement to help our students discover their potential and succeed in a safe and caring environment.

 The Cosmopolis School District does not discriminate on the basis of sex, race, creed, religion, color, national origin, age, honorably discharged veteran or military status, sexual orientation including gender expression or identity, presence of any sensory, mental or physical disability, or the use of a trained dog guide or service animal by a person with a disability in its programs and activities and provides equal access to the Boys Scouts of America or other designated youth groups.
-Inquiries regarding compliance and/or grievance procedures may be directed to the Title IX/RCW 28A.640 Officer, Compliance Coordinator for 28A.640 and 28A.642 RCW and Section 504 and the Americans with Disabilities Act Coordinator, Cherie Patterson at 1439 Fourth St., Cosmopolis, WA 98537 (360-532-7181.)
+Inquiries regarding compliance and/or grievance procedures may be directed to the Title IX/RCW 28A.640 Officer, Compliance Coordinator for 28A.640 and 28A.642 RCW and Section 504 and the Americans with Disabilities Act Coordinator, Scot Embrey at 1439 Fourth St., Cosmopolis, WA 98537 (360-532-7181.)